When families need answers about their child's development, this is where they come.

 It started with three questions every family was asking.

-By 2003, demand had grown so significantly that Charlene and her family moved into a single bedroom to make space for the more than 100 children coming through her doors each week.
-The families kept coming because Charlene's approach worked — and because no one else was offering what she was building.
+What began as a small practice in Pleasanton quickly became something much larger.
+Within months, more than 100 children were coming through the doors each week.
+By 2003, demand had grown so significantly that Charlene and her family moved into a single bedroom to make space for the children and families arriving daily.
+Word spread because the approach worked — and because nothing else like it existed in the Tri-Valley.

-Today the organization spans six clinical disciplines, a diagnostic program, a coordinated care model, and a community platform that raises funds and awareness every year through the Vogt Weekend benefit.
+Today the organization spans six clinical services, a diagnostic program, a coordinated care model, and a community platform that raises funds and awareness every year through the Vogt Weekend benefit.
 The questions families ask haven't changed.
 Our ability to answer them has grown considerably.

 How we got here.